soso-song/loqal-discussion-website/README.md

 ## Mini-apps
 Middleware checkers used in mini-apps:
    * mongoChecker - checks for mongo connection errors, this is implemented in basically every route therefore will not be listed in the table below
-   * authenticateAPI - checks for logged in users, will send error with status 401 "Unauthorized" if no login user
+   * authenticateAPI - checks for logged in users, will send an error with status code 401 "Unauthorized" otherwise.
-   * adminAuthenticateAPI - checks if a logged in user is an admin user, will send error with status 401 "Unauthorized" if failed to authenticate.
+   * adminAuthenticateAPI - checks if a logged in user is an admin user, will send an error with status code 401 "Unauthorized" otherwise.
       * routes listed below with a `*` in front of the method are routes with adminAuthenticateAPI checking

 ### User (`users.js`)
 #### User Schema Explanation
-User Scheme is the schema for containing user information including
+User Scheme contains user information including
 * `displayname`, `username`, and `email` are Strings and requires the minimum length of 1
 * `password` requires the minimum length of 3 and are stores as encrypted Strings
 * `isFlagged`, `isAdmin` are Booleans